 There is nothing more frustrating in the kitchen than a dull knife.
-Not only does it make prep work a chore and your finished product less attractive, it's also downright dangerous.
+Not only does it make prep work a chore and your finished product less attractive, but it's also downright dangerous.
 A dull blade requires more pressure to cut into a food, and can easily slip off of a tough onion skin and into your finger.
 Ouch.

 Most home cooks should sharpen their knives at least twice a year, and much more frequently if they use their knives every day.
 There are three ways to go about it.

-Method 3: Use a Sharpening Stone.
-The best method by far.
+- Method 3: Use a Sharpening Stone.
+This is the best method by far.
 Not only will it give you the best edge, it also removes the least amount of material.
 With a fine enough grit, your knife should be able to take hairs off your arm when you've finished.
 Additionally—and I'm not kidding about the importance of this one—the act of sharpening your knife will help you create a much stronger bond with your blade, and a knife that is treated respectfully will behave much better for its owner.
 The only problem?
 It takes a little know-how.

 Shopping and Maintenance